HISPlayer/UnityAndroid-SDK/local-files.md

 # Playing Local Files

-HISPlayer Android for Unity can playback local content, both from the device's storage and [**Unity Streaming Assets**](./local-files.md#Unity-Streaming-Assets).
+HISPlayer Android for Unity can play local content, both from the device's storage and [**Unity Streaming Assets**](./local-files.md#Unity-Streaming-Assets).

 <br>